What is Life Transitions Counseling?

 Finding the right provider is key to a successful experience.
 The consultation is an opportunity to meet, ask questions, get a feel for my style and approach, and decide if this service is a match for your needs.
 After the consultation, if we are a good fit and you decide you would like to begin, we can schedule an intake appointment.

-If you have additional questions before you are ready to book any session, you can email info@alicekimlicsw.com.
+If you have additional questions before you are ready to schedule any session, you can email info@alicekimlicsw.com.
 I will respond within two business days.

 *Please note that visiting this website or scheduling a 15-minute consultation does not constitute a professional or therapeutic relationship.